utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 </div>
 ```

 This will be the container for the first section.
-We tell it to flex column on mobile but switch to row on desktop.
+We tell it to flex the column on mobile but switch to the row on desktop.
-We also add a gap between the columns and a margin bottom for the next element.
+We also add a gap between the columns and a margin-bottom for the next element.

 Now we will need the two sections.
 Left: Image + Titel (total of 7 columns)